 You took the leap and decided to learn how to make homemade slime with saline solution.
-There’s a moment when you wonder if it’s really going to come together, if it’s actually going to work.
+There’s a moment in this recipe when you wonder if it’s really going to come together, if it’s actually going to work.
 Your kids are wondering the same thing.
 Then it happens!
-You made the most awesome, perfectly stretchy homemade slime in a matter of minutes.
-The crowd goes wild, and you’re a hero.
+You made the most awesome, perfectly stretchy slime recipe in a matter of minutes.
+The crowd goes wild, and you’re a hero!

 This homemade slime recipe is my #1 SLIME RECIPE out of all our basic slime recipes we share with you below.
 It’s stretchy, and it’s slimy.
-You can use it to make a ton of themes for holidays and seasons or use it as a base for more unique slimes like these cool slime ideas.
+You can use it to make a ton of themes for holidays and seasons or use it as a base for more unique slimes.

-Towards the bottom of this page, you will find some fun themes related to different seasons and holidays that we tried with this slime.
-Almost all the slime themes you see featured on our website can be used with this recipe.
+Towards the bottom of this page, you will find fun variations related to different seasons and holidays that we tried with this slime.
+Actually almost all the slime themes you see featured on our website can be used with this recipe.
 I will leave the creativity up to you!